-Keihanna Commemorative Park was created to commemorate the construction of the Keihanna Science City zone and opened to the public in April 1995 as a Kyoto Prefectural park.
+Keihanna Commemorative Park was created to commemorate the construction of Keihanna Science City.
+It opened to the public in April 1995 as a park belonging to Kyoto Prefecture.
 The total area of the park covers 24.1 hectares.

-The formal name of the park is “Kyoto Prefectural Kansai Culture and Science City Commemorative Park”.
-The park was created as the commemorative park for the city and includes the word “culture” in its name.
-It also commemorates the 1200th anniversary since the establishment of the Japanese capital in Heian-kyo (now Kyoto).
-With these backgrounds, the park features Japanese culture and natural characteristics of the region.
+Keihanna’s formal name is “Kyoto Prefectural Kansai Culture and Science City Commemorative Park.”
+The park was created as the commemorative park for a city whose name includes the word “culture.”
+It also commemorates the 1200th anniversary of the Japanese capital’s founding in Kyoto (then known as Heian-kyo).
+The park is thus an expression of Japan’s culture, nature, and traditional landscape.

-The theme of Keihanna Science City is to realize a society in harmony with nature.
-As its commemorative park, we are preserving the Satoyama, traditional landscape of Japanese agriculture and forestry, environment which covers 14.1 hectares of the park and working on revitalization of Satoyama environment in other parts of Japan.
+Keihanna Science City’s aim to realize a society in harmony with nature.
+As its commemorative park, we are preserving the the mountain landscape of a traditional Japanese village, with all its connections to agriculture and forestry, an environment that covers 15.1 hectares of the park and working on revitalization of Satoyama environment in other parts of Japan.
 Satoyama refers to a village near the vicinity of a mountain where human-influenced ecosystem exists in a sustainable way.

-Keihanna Commemorative Park is divided into Pay Area and Free Area.
+Keihanna Commemorative Park is divided into a Fee Area and a Free Area.

 Mebuki-no-Mori (Budding Tree Forest)

-Mebuki-no-Mori is a forest in Satoyama landscape surrounding Nagatani Pond.
-Visitors can take a walk in the forest and enjoy nature like blooming azaleas in spring, sunshine streaming through leaves in summer, colored maple leaves in autumn, and waterfowls in winter.
+Mebuki-no-Mori is a forest in the pastoral mountain landscape surrounding Nagatani Pond.
+Visitors can walk in the forest and enjoy natural scenes like blooming azaleas in spring, sunshine streaming through leaves in summer, colored maple leaves in autumn, and waterfowl in winter.
 It takes about one hour to walk through both Suikei-en and Mebuki-no-Mori.